-These clean eating chocolate turtles make a wonderful gift or even treat for yourself!
+These homemade chocolate turtles make a wonderful gift or even treat for yourself!

 Sometimes, a girl needs chocolate.
 There is something downright visceral about it.
 A craving unlike anything else.
 Almost like your cells need chocolate to survive another day.
 Am I right?
 We have the Aztecs to thank for this deliciousness, and I for one, am thankful on very nearly a regular basis.
 I also have a love affair with chocolate turtles.
 I mean, who doesn’t like a good chocolate turtle?

 Most turtles are chocolate caramel turtles.
 They have a layer of caramel that glues the nuts together and then the chocolate is drizzled over that.
 But I don’t find it to be necessary.
 These are just as good without it and definitely hit the spot every time.
 And far be it from me to tell anybody that they can’t have a treat such as chocolate on their clean eating diet.
 I would be quite the hypocrite because frankly, I just couldn’t stop eating these!

 That’s right, even on a clean eating diet, it’s important to give yourself a treat every now and again.
 The last thing you want is to feel like you’re on a diet.
 That’s a dirty, four-letter word in my book!
 So the occasional treat is important, in my humble opinion, for the purpose of general sanity.
 Am I right?!